mitchweaver/Discline/README.md

 __**Warning**__: Currently Linux/Mac only, it may be a while before support for Windows comes back

+**NOTE**: A total rewrite of Discline in curses/ncurses is planned.
+Possibly also in another language.

 ## How to use:
 -------------------------